ERBringHorvath/SeqForge/README.md

     Extract aligned sequences identified via the multiBLAST+ Query pipeline from original FASTA files.
     Features:
     *   Optional translation of nucleotide hits to protein for full gene alignments
+        *    This should only be used with full gene alignments
     *   Upstream/downstream padding for context-based analysis
     *   Filtering using percent identity, query coverage, and/or e-value
 *   extract-contig